 Standing proudly in its prominent location in the centre of the main road in town, the town clock chimes at seemingly random intervals.
 I imagine there is a logic to it, but we couldn’t figure it out.

-We can’t do it all and for us coffee trumps wine.
-Therefore with two days, we had two visits to coffee shops and no time for wine tasting.
-However, it is a recommended activity in the region with local wineries including Bushmere Estates, Matawhero Wines or Poverty Bay Wine Estates / Bridge Estate.
+We can’t do it all, and for us, coffee trumps wine.
+Therefore in two days, we had two visits to coffee shops and no time for wine tasting.
+However, it is a recommended activity in the region with local wineries, including Bushmere Estates, Matawhero Wines, Poverty Bay Wine Estates, and Bridge Estate.

-Considered to be one of New Zealand’s best regional museums, it is currently home to the travelling DaVinci exhibit we saw when it was at MOTAT.
+Considered to be one of New Zealand’s best regional museums, it hosts impressive exhibits like the travelling DaVinci exhibit we saw when it was at MOTAT.

 Where is Gisborne NZ?

 Gisborne is on the east coast of New Zealand, at the southern gateway to the East Cape.
-It is just over 200 kilometres north of Napier, and only a six-hour drive from Auckland.
+It is just over 200 kilometres north of Napier and only a six-hour drive from Auckland.
 There is a bus to Gisborne from either city or from several other locations.
 We visited Gisborne as part of an Auckland to Wellington driving adventure.

 Like most cities in New Zealand, there is a variety of accommodation options from which to choose, ranging from luxury to backpackers.
 We opted to stay in a midrange motel.
 Our top three recommendations are: